svellucci18/code-quiz/psuedocode.md

 Final touches:
 - Clean up the time so it has less decimal places.
+DONE
 - Find a way to look for the correct answer inside of the text rather than being exactly equal.
+SKIP
 - Add numbers dynamically to the answer choices.
+SKIP
-- Data attribute consolidation
+- Data attribute consolidation SKIP
 - for the correct/incorrect answer prompts, build a timer within this function and set the time = to when you answer the following question.
+- tell user longest winning streak

 Scoreboard tips:
 Set empty array to whatever is stored in the storage when the page loads.